fal-ai/dbt-fal/docsite/docs/fal/reference/variables-and-functions.md

 As you can see, the query strings support jinja.

-Note that the use of `ref` inside `execute_sql` does not create a node in a dbt dag.
-So in the case of Python models, you still need to specify dependencies in a comment at the top of the file.
-For more details, [see here](../fal-dbt/python-models.md#dependencies-on-other-models).

 ### `list_models` function

 You can access model information for all models in the dbt project: